-In the fall semester, the first-year students gather in the cloisters where the sophomores will present them with their lanterns in their class color or the McBride color of purple.
+In the fall semester, the first-year students gather and sophomores present them with their lanterns in their class color or the McBride color of purple.
 The sentiment behind Lantern Night is that the light of knowledge is being passed from one class to the other.
 It is a welcoming of the first-year students into the academic community of Bryn Mawr.
 The second Step Sing of the year follows the ceremony.

 A week of fun and bonding between the first-year and upperclass students.
 It serves as a way to break the monotony in the time between winter and spring breaks, but more importantly, it serves as the true welcoming of the first-year class.
 Welcome-the-First-Years (or "WTF") Week provides a means by which people can get to know each other.

 All-day celebration that occurs the Sunday after the last week of classes.
 The entire College community comes together for a day of medieval festivity and a general good time.
 May Day begins with the seniors rising to go wake the President of the College, followed by class breakfasts.
 Following breakfast, May Day gets kicked off with a parade that begins at Rockefeller Arch and ends on Merion Green.
 After the parade, there is Maypole Dancing.
 Each class gets a Maypole in its class color, and the McBride/Graduate Student Maypole is in the McBride color of purple and the College color of yellow.
 There are many events throughout the day, including Scottish dancing, Morris dancing, the traditional King Arthur Play, the sophomore class play, the Robin Hood Play, a cappella concerts, various cultural dancing and music displays, and there is always a large concert in the afternoon on the Merion Green.
-May Day is concluded with the traditional showing of The Philadelphia Story, starring fellow Mawrter Katharine Hepburn.
 The last Step Sing of the year is held on this night.